International Cooperative Alliance

-In 2006 the ICA published the first major index of the world's largest cooperative and mutual enterprises, the ICA Global 300, which demonstrated the scale of the cooperative movement globally.
+In 2006, the ICA published the first major index of the world's largest cooperative and mutual enterprises, the ICA Global 300, which demonstrated the scale of the cooperative movement globally.
 Since 2011, together with European Research Institute on Cooperative and Social Enterprises (EURICSE), the ICA Global 300 has evolved into the World Cooperative Monitor, a project designed to collect robust economic, organizational, and social data about cooperatives worldwide.
-The publication reports on the world’s largest cooperatives and mutuals, or groups of cooperatives and mutuals, including rankings of the Top 300 and sectoral analysis.
-Since 2018, each edition has also a thematic focus, in 2022 it was dedicated to the digitalization and the cooperative identity.
+The publication reports on the world's largest cooperatives and mutuals, or groups of cooperatives and mutuals, including rankings of the Top 300 and sectoral analysis.
+Since 2018, each edition has also had a thematic focus; in 2022, it was dedicated to the digitalisation and the cooperative identity.

-The ICA created in 2018 the International Cooperative Entrepreneurship Think Tank (ICETT) to boost cooperatives' entrepreneurial performance.
-Through innovative ideas, research, education, and cooperation, its members address the global challenges that cooperative enterprises are facing today.
+The ICA created the International Cooperative Entrepreneurship Think Tank (ICETT) in 2018 to boost cooperatives' entrepreneurial performance.

 On the first Saturday of July each year, the ICA coordinates celebrations of International Day of Cooperatives.

-In December 2009, the United Nations declared 2012 as the International Year of Cooperatives.
+In December 2009, the United Nations declared 2012 as the first International Year of Cooperatives and 2025 became the second.

-The ICA launched its 2020-2030 Strategic Plan, named “A People-Centred Path to a Second Cooperative Decade”, based on the earlier Blueprint for a Cooperative Decade, and providing strategic guidance to the ICA and its bodies for the 2020-2030 decade.
+The ICA launched its 2020-2030 Strategic Plan, named "A People-Centred Path to a Second Cooperative Decade", based on the earlier Blueprint for a Cooperative Decade, and providing strategic guidance to the ICA and its bodies for the (2020-2030) decade.
 This Strategic Plan is based on 22 months of preparatory work, including two surveys with the whole ICA membership, two consultations with the ICA bodies (Regions, Sectoral Organizations, Thematic Committees and Youth Network) and several days of meetings and written consultations within the ICA Board.